SJ23 Tech Tip F34, (Updated 2022-09-25) Bob Schimmel, Jon Raymond. | |||||||||||||

 T-bolt toggle.
 The safer technique is to direct the shrouds up to

-the cabin grab rails and secure them, thereby
+the cabin grab rails and secure them there.
+This

 Turnbuckle boots are less of a problem since more air flows through them due to bigger air space.
 But I removed them from Panache at the same time so I can see the lock nuts and rings.
 If you still want a turnbuckle boot, get a good one that is sealed to the wire at the top so it can shed rain off the turnbuckle.
 The occasional dousing of rain is good as it cleans the wire.

-But beyond that, keeping both dry is akin to preventing corrosion.
+But beyond that, keeping SS dry is akin to preventing corrosion.

 TOP |